PaperMC/PaperDocs/source/server/configuration.rst

 seed-based-feature-search
 ~~~~~~~~~~~~~~~~~~~~~~~~~
    - **default**: true
-   - **description**: Whether the server should check if a chunk's biome (determined by world seed) can support
+   - **description**: Whether the server should check if a chunk's biome
-     the desired feature before loading it during feature searches.
+     (determined by world seed) can support the desired feature before loading
+     it during feature searches.
 This dramatically reduces the number of chunks
      loaded during feature searches.
-   - **note**: This expects the full world to be generated with the same seed and generator.
+   - **note**: This assumes the seed and generator have remained unchanged.
+     If your seed or world generator has been changed, features will be
+     located incorrectly.

 allow-using-signs-inside-spawn-protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~